 Steeped in history and known as the antiques capital of Arizona, Prescott’s appeal spans a spectrum of interests.

 Events are held at various locations in and around Prescott.
 Most concerts and sporting events can be seen at the Prescott Valley Event Center.
 Harkins Theaters at Prescott Valley Entertainment District, Picture Show at Frontier Village and the Yavapai College Performance Hall are great places to take in a performance.
+Prescott's historic Elks Theater and Performing Arts Center is also a year-round host to music, dance, and classic cinema productions.
 Other popular local attractions include the Prescott Center for the Arts and the historic Whiskey Row.

 Throughout the year, Embry-Riddle is host to a number of incredible special events open not just to university students, faculty and staff--but to the entire surrounding Prescott and Quad-City community as well.
 Please check back often to see what new and exciting events are coming to campus.